10 Common IT Problems in Business (And How to Fix Them)

 What if we already have an IT person on staff?

 Your IT person is probably drowning in break-fix work.
 Managed IT services complement in-house staff by handling proactive monitoring, strategic projects, and specialized expertise.
-Think of it as expanding your team’s capacity without hiring overhead.
+Think of it as expanding your team’s capacity without the hiring overhead.
 Many businesses find this hybrid model lets their internal IT focus on business-critical projects while we handle the operational load.

 How do we know if our backup actually works?